 The firm was founded in 1996 as Lamb & Bouchard, P.A.
 It was renamed Bouchard & Friedlander, P.A. in 1997, when Stephen Lamb became Vice Chancellor of the Delaware Court of Chancery.
 The firm’s current name dates to 2014, when Andre Bouchard became Chancellor of the Court of Chancery.

 From its inception, the firm has litigated against, and worked as co-counsel with, the most prestigious national law firms.
 Our clients are typically referred to us by counsel knowledgeable about the Delaware legal market and the Delaware Court of Chancery.
 We bring to every case a high level of partner involvement, devotion to the highest standards of written and oral advocacy, and a willingness to litigate cases through trial.

 Benchmark Litigation recognized us as “Delaware Firm of the Year” for 2015 and 2017, and rates us as “Highly Recommended.”
-Chambers USA designates us as “Band 1,” describes us as an “esteemed litigation boutique,” and compiles the following quotes about the firm:
+Chambers USA designates us as “Band 1,” describes us as an “esteemed litigation boutique,” and has compiled the following quotes about the firm: